Basmajian's identity in higher Teichm\"uller-Thurston theory: Introduction

 \subsection{Acknowledgements}

 The first author would like to thank S.P.
 Tan for getting him to think about identities on real projective surfaces and would also like to thank T. Zhang for helpful conversations.
 The second author would like to thank G. McShane for hosting him at the Insitut Fourier and for many helpful conversations.
-Both authors would like to thank Andr\'es Sambarino for helpful email correspondence.
+Both authors thank Andr\'es Sambarino for a helpful email correspondence and the referee for pointing out corrections and improving the exposition.

 The first author was supported in part by NSF RTG grant 1045119.
 The second author acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).